 Draco gave her a pointed look.
 "I thought we agreed to let things progress quietly."

 "But a drawer?"
 Hermione laughed.
 "Coming from you, that's almost like saying that you're giving up a bit of closet space, too.
 Next, you'll be asking me to move in."

-Draco looked even more uncomfortable.
+Draco looked uncomfortable.
 "Well, you practically live with me already, Granger."

 He cocked a brow, "You stay over almost every night."